zephyrelk/BehatWeb01/README.md

 # BehatWeb01

-a basic setup and test.
+a basic working setup and test of wikipedia search based on Behat tutorial.